 So how many would actually purchase something?
 Heck even if those 10,000 leads were red-hot legitimate leads I think you’d have a hard time getting so much as 1 person to buy something through this sales funnel LOL.

-Is Automated Income Systems An MLM?
+Is Automated Income Systems MLM?

-One of the weird things about this opportunity is that John really goes to some extent to stress that the company is not an MLM (multi-level marketing) company.
+One of the weird things about this opportunity is that John really goes to some extent to stress that the company is not an MLM (multi-level-marketing) company.
 If this were true it would mean you would only be able to earn money from people you directly referred.

-However after just going a few steps into the program it becomes very clear that this is indeed an MLM or network marketing company which basically means the company operates on multiple levels like a pyramid structure.
+However, after just going a few steps into the program it becomes very clear that this is indeed an MLM or network marketing company which basically means the company operates on multiple levels like a pyramid structure.
 The difference between a pyramid scheme & a legitimate MLM is the products – a pyramid scheme either has no products or has products in place purely to cover up the scheme.
-If more people are signing up purely to promote the program than the amount of people signing up to actually just purchase the product then it’s likely a pyramid scheme.
+If more people are signing up purely to promote the program than the number of people signing up to actually just purchase the product then it’s likely a pyramid scheme.

 What’s the case here?
 Well without seeing the actual “behind the scenes” financial info I couldn’t comment specifically on that, but just know that even with the most legitimate MLM’s there is a very fine line between them & a pyramid scheme… That’s why I personally avoid them.

 It just seems strange that they hide the fact they are an MLM.
 But they definitely are because that’s how they encourage you to upgrade to the highest package.
 They basically say that you are only able to earn commissions on the level you are personally at.